CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 ##### Question: Changing Delay

 _After you stop consuming CPU, how long does it take now before scale-in?_

+> scaled up due to cpu at 2:12 - stopped stress at 2:14 -

 ### Retrospective 6.3